Batch Translate

 This does the following:

-- Any texts which are empty in column B will be ignored
+• Any texts that are empty in column B are ignored

-- Any texts in column A which do not match translatable texts in the selected module (or modules) will be ignored
+• Any texts in column A that do not match translatable texts in the selected module (or modules) are ignored

-- Any text in column B which is not ignored is entered into the Translation column
+• Any text in column B that is not ignored is entered into the Translation column

-Changes will only be made if you click Translate.
+Changes are only made if you click Translate.